2011

 36% of women having an abortion attend church at least monthly.

-Abortion is legal thru all nine months for any reason.
+Abortion is legal through all nine months for any reason.
 It’s the #1 medical procedure in the U.S.

 Average Client